-Prepared simply, Baby Bok Choy, tossed in a spicy lime and sesame dressing, is an easy fresh vegetable side dish.
+Prepared simply, Steamed Bok Choy, tossed in a spicy lime and sesame dressing, is an easy fresh vegetable side dish.

 The star this week was these bright green little heads of bok choy.
 Bok Choy is one of our favourites.
 We like it raw.
 We like it stir-fried.
 In soups.
 Always spicy.
 We like it with breakfast – try it, you will like.
 Hot and pungent chili and garlic fried greens are best at breakfast!